gerpark/ftsim/README.rst

 Work in progress
 ================

-The  Softwareproject `FtSim` is still **at work**, and the documentation is not finished.
+The  Softwareproject `FTSim` is still **at work**, and the documentation is not finished, but runs stable under MS-Windows and linux, and probably also under MacOS.
-Since december 21 it is on  `pypi.org`.

-If You have any questions, suggestions, corrections, please feel free to contact me at g.w.sachs@gmx.de, - I would be very pleased.
+If You have any questions, suggestions, corrections, don't hesitate to contact me at g.w.sachs@gmx.de.

 Audiance
 ========